Cod3x-Labs/ToolChain-SDK/README.md

-# Moon Packages
+# Codex Packages

 # authentication

 ## oauth2
-You can authenticate moon with either oauth2 or siwe.
+You can authenticate cod3x with either oauth2 or siwe.

 ### redirect
 ```typescript